Authority: Northern Heart Hospital Penang

 If you experience persistently high blood pressure, frequent headaches, chest pain, or sudden swelling in your limbs, it’s time to consult a doctor immediately.

-At Northern Heart Hospital, specialists offer advanced diagnostic tools and personalized treatment plans for patients struggling with high blood pressure or salt-related arterial damage.
+At Northern Heart Hospital Penang, specialists offer advanced diagnostic tools and personalised treatment plans for patients struggling with high blood pressure or salt-related arterial damage.
 Their expertise ensures early intervention and prevention of long-term complications.

 Final Thoughts